LudvigOlsen/twitter_streaming/README.md

 1. Make a copy of the file “fetcher_template.py” and give it a fitting name (e.g. “politics_fetcher.py” if you’re collecting tweets about politics).

 2. Fill out the details in the new file for connecting to your database, twitter application, and gmail.
 I recommend creating a new twitter account and a new gmail account specifically for collecting tweets.
+You will need to create a twitter application (very easy) at http://apps.twitter.com/ to obtain the needed keys for connecting to the API.

 3. Add your keywords and languages.

 4. Run the file in terminal, e.g.:
 $ python politics_fetcher.py

 5. To see how many tweets have been collected, open a new terminal and type:
 $ mongo
 $ use <database>
 $ db.stats()